sktime/community-org/events/sktime-dev-days-2022.md

 A physical event will be held at University College London, in conjunction with a virtual event on the sktime discord.

-Venue at UCL is Charles Bell House G04, Seminar Room 2.
+Venue at UCL is Charles Bell House G04, Seminar Room 2. **Please report to reception on arrival and wait for event organizers**.

 Activities include introductory tutorials to the toolbox and software development, user testing sessions, documentation sprints, group coding, roadmap workshops, and fun socials.